- Insurance costs are on the rise.

 That’s why racing motorcycles have tire warmers wrapped around their tires before races, they’re trying to increase the rubber temperature so it has more bite on the track.

 Many drivers in cold weather will have ice and snow buildup on their windshields and have very poor visibility, that’s why it’s important to keep your distance and be extra careful about riding around cars in the winter.

-Try to avoid all blind spots, riding directly next to someone, and avoid drivers who drive really close behind you, just let them pass.
+Try to avoid other people’s blind spots and riding directly next to someone.
+Additionally, avoid drivers who drive really close behind you, just let them pass.
 Always stay in the left-most or right-most lane so you only have to pay attention to one lane of traffic that could merge into you.

 What is the best jacket for winter riding?
 Any waterproof jacket with decent insulation properties will work as a winter riding jacket.
 There are special winter riding jackets made for both protection from the road and temperatures.
 Always wear a long sleeve shirt underneath for better insulation and to keep your body dry.

 When do most motorcycle accidents happen?
 Most motorcycle accidents happen during some sort of big holiday.
 Memorial day, the 4th of July, and Labor day hold the highest records of motorcycle accidents throughout the year with New Year’s and Thanksgiving coming in second.